 Title IV. - Administration and functioning

-The General Assembly ordinarily will meet once every four years.
+The General Assembly ordinarily will meet at least once every four years.
 The members will be individually notified of this meeting by the president one year in advance and no later than three months before the date fixed by the Executive Committee.
 Outside of that, extraordinary and obligatory meetings of the General Assembly can be called:

 (1) if the majority of the members of the Executive Committee request it;